DianaGliga11/DianaGliga11/README.md

 - 💞️ I’m looking to collaborate on an internship.
 - 📫 How to reach me dianagliga11@gmail.com or 0754632210 (SMS only)
 - 🌐 LinkedIn: https://www.linkedin.com/in/diana-adelina-gliga-21a9a12a2/
-- 👩🏻‍💻 Programming languages: Java, C++, Python, SQL, C#, C, Flutter, Spring
+- 👩🏻‍💻 Programming languages: Java, C++, Python, SQL, C#, C, Dart
 - 📱 Apps: Unity, Canva
 - ⚡ Fun fact: I used to hate programming, but now I'm addicted :)